 It’s also important to deploy an automated email encryption solution as a best practice.
 This solution should be able to analyze all outbound email traffic to determine whether the material is sensitive.
 If the content is sensitive, it needs to be encrypted before it is emailed to the intended recipient.
 This will prevent attackers from viewing emails, even if they were to intercept them.

+The security of email can depend on the user.
 Training employees on appropriate email usage and knowing what is a good and bad email is also an important best practice for email security.
 Users may receive a malicious email that slips through the secure email gateway, so it’s critical that they understand what to look for.
 Most often they are exposed to phishing attacks, which have telltale signs.
 Training helps employees spot and report on these types of emails.

 Email Security Tools